Dietary Supplements For Osteoarthritis

 Although often effective at relieving pain, these interventions do nothing to slow or reverse the deterioration of cartilage.
-Therefore, researchers have turned their attention to 2 natural constituents of human cartilage thought to preserve, or even enhance, cartilage integrity— glucosamine and chondroitin.
+Therefore, researchers have turned their attention to 2 natural constituents of human cartilage thought to preserve, or even enhance, cartilage integrity—

 Glucosamine and Chondroitin

 Glucosamine and chondroitin are thought to stimulate the production of proteoglycan and stop its breakdown.
 Glucosamine is derived from the exoskeletons of shrimp, lobster, and crabs.
 Chondroitin is manufactured from natural sources, such as shark and bovine cartilage.

 Numerous clinical studies have evaluated the effectiveness of these supplements in treating OA of the knee and hip.
 Some studies have shown glucosamine and/or chondroitin to be moderately more effective than a placebo, with no significant side effects.
 However, more recent studies have not shown these supplements to be effective.
 In fact, many of the studies that had positive results were funded by manufacturers of these products.
 Studies done by neutral researchers failed to find benefits.

 Glucosamine and chondroitin are not the only natural products that have been tried as possible treatments for OA.
 Researchers have studied many other supplements, like:

 - S-adenosylmethionine (SAMe)–There is some evidence that SAMe may relieve the symptoms of arthritis and be as effective as anti-inflammatory medication.

 - Avocado/soybean oil extracts–The results so far are promising for these extracts in treating OA.

 - Cetylated fatty acids—These naturally occurring fatty acids, which are available as an oral supplement and a cream, have also shown some promise.